 The John F. Kennedy Presidential Library is one of fourteen Presidential Libraries within the National Archives and Records Administration.
-The Library acquires, preserves, arranges, describes, and provides access to primary-source materials in all formats that document the life, career, and times of John F. Kennedy, as well as the work of the Kennedy administration and its impact on the public.
+The Library acquires, preserves, arranges, describes, and provides access to primary-source materials in all formats that document the life, career, and times of John F. Kennedy, and the work of the Kennedy Administration and its impact on the public.
 The Library is also the primary repository for the papers of Ernest Hemingway.
 See our Archives brochure for more information about the archival holdings.

 Archival research can be complex.
 See more information about how to research in archives, including common archives terminology and search strategies.

 The Library houses roughly 24 million pages of documents in over 400 collections of government and institutional records, constituent mail, staff files, and personal papers, including the Ernest Hemingway papers.
 Many of these collections are fully described in online finding aids.

 The Library houses roughly 517,000 original prints, contact sheets, negatives, transparencies, and albums that range from 1863 to the present.
 The bulk focuses on John F. Kennedy, but we also hold materials related to Kennedy family and administration members, the Boston area and the JFK Library, as well as Ernest Hemingway.